bmf-san/dotfiles/iterm2/README.md

 # Set up
 ## Save a preferences settings to directory
 Preferences > General > Load prefences from a custom folder or URL
-                      > Save changes to folder when iTerms2 quits  Save Current Settings to Folde
+                      > Save changes to folder when iTerms2 quits  Save Current Settings to Folder

 ## Use a preferences settings
 Copy a preferences setting file to ~/Library/Preferences/com.googlecode.iterm2.plist